NVIDIA/cuda-quantum/docs/sphinx/using/basics.rst

   This kernel function can accept any number of arguments, allowing for flexibility in the construction of the quantum program.
 In this case, the `qubit_count` argument allows us to dynamically control the number of qubits allocated to the kernel.
-As we will see in further `examples <cuda-quantum-examples>`, we could also use these arguments to control various parameters of the gates themselves, such as rotation angles.
+As we will see in further :ref:`examples <python-examples-landing-page>`, we could also use these arguments to control various parameters of the gates themselves, such as rotation angles.